rexresearch

 installed one above the other resulting in a 24 meter long fuel

-was intended to be kerosene with a 50/50 mixture of nitric acid
+fuel was intended to be kerosene with a 50/50 mixture of nitric

-and dinitrogen tetroxide as an oxidiser.
-Ignition was provided by
+acid and dinitrogen tetroxide as an oxidiser.
+Ignition was

-a small quantity of furfuryl alcohol injected before the fuel,
+provided by a small quantity of furfuryl alcohol injected before

-chamber.
-Thrust control is by partially closing the
+cooled combustion chamber.
+Thrust control is by partially

-electromechanical propellant valves.
-Pitch and yaw control can
+closing the electromechanical propellant valves.
+Pitch and yaw

-thus be achieved by differential throttling.
-In principle this is
+control can thus be achieved by differential throttling.
+In

 The modular design was intended to result in a large cost